aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 Maybe a sub-orbital platform launched via rocket?
 The most likely example of this would be the German V-2 rocket.
 Its maximum altitude was around 291,000’.
-I found one photo taken from a V-2, but no evidence that they were used for this purpose, either by the Germans or Americans.
+I found one photo taken from a V-2, but no evidence that they were commonly used for this purpose, either by the Germans or Americans.

 What about a balloon?
 I found information about a “Project Genetrix”, but it seems the maximum altitude for that project was about 100,000’.